wmcbrine/tivoremote/README.txt

 Changes
 -------

+0.24 -- Back to using the KEYBOARD command on the Premiere (only), as it
+        turns out it's not quite equivalent after all.
+This new mode allows direct input of mixed case (instead of uppercasing everything, as previously, and still on pre-Premiere units), and of all standard keyboard symbols -- very close to the behavior of a Slide remote or other USB keyboard.

+        The rearrangement of widget creation (?) in 0.20 effectively broke the setting of focus to the label in Tk -- since tabbing no longer went directly to the text entry field.
+Especialy noticeable on Macs, where there's no button highlighting.
+So, I now use focus_button, as in Gtk.
+Reported by "MelSmith".

+        Changed the "SPS30", "Clock", and "CC" buttons from hardwired functions to ones built from a tuple, "MACROS".
+Perhaps these will be easier to redefine?

 0.23 -- Direct text input for all supported TiVos, now based on the
         IRCODE command instead of the KEYBOARD command (which is